-10-13 RELOCATION OF HOME
+9-13 RELOCATION OF HOME

 In the event that the home is to be relocated, the installation process will need to be reversed to make the home ready for transportation.
-Earlier in this process, instruction was given to "take special note of temporary structural supports and bracing locations, as they must be reinstalled for any secondary movement."
+Earlier in this instruction you were made aware to "take special note of temporary structural supports and bracing locations, as they must be reinstalled for any secondary movement."
 These supports and braces must be reinstalled for a proper secondary movement.
 Failure to do so could cause the structure of the home to be damaged.